-This Security Target (ST) defines the scope of the evaluation in terms of the assumptions made, the intended environment for the Target of Evaluation (TOE), the Information Technology (IT) security functional and assurance requirements to be met, and the level of confidence to which it is asserted that the TOE satisfies its IT security requirements.
+This Security Target (ST) defines the scope of the evaluation in terms of the assumptions made, the intended environment for the TOE, the Information Technology (IT) security functional and assurance requirements to be met, and the level of confidence (evaluation assurance level) to which it is asserted that the TOE satisfies its IT security requirements.
 This document forms the baseline for the Common Criteria (CC) evaluation.